Passwordless logins by ssh-keys - assisted by RsyncOSX.

 RsyncOSX utilizes user set ssh keypath and identityfile.
-The ssh parameter within the rsync command is if set by the user:
+Default values for ssh are ~/.ssh/id_rsa and portnumber 22.
+It is not required to set your own values for key path and identityfile if default values are used.
+The ssh parameter within the rsync command is, if set by the user:

 -e "ssh -i ~/.ssh_keypath/identityfile -p NN"

 If global ssh parameters are set, it applies to all configurations.
 It is possible to set other ssh values on each task.
-There is a check and QA of ssh keypath and identityfile.
+There is a check of the ssh keypath and identityfile.
 When enabling user selected ssh keypath and identityfile please make sure it is in compliance with:

 ~/.mynewsshcatalog/mynewkey